Most of Thailand still faces red levels of smog

 Ultrafine dust levels were in the red (hazardous-to-health) in 44 out of Thailand's 77 provinces on Thursday morning, with only six provinces reporting moderate to good air quality.

-The Geo-Informatics and Space Technology Development Agency (Gistda) reported at 8am that PM2.5 was at red levels in 44 provinces and at orange (starting to affect health) levels in 27 provinces.
+The Geo-Informatics and Space Technology Development Agency (Gistda) reported at 8am that particulate matter 2.5 micrometres and less in diameter (PM2.5) was at red levels in 44 provinces and at orange (starting to affect health) levels in 27 provinces.

 Nineteen provinces were shrouded with three-digit red levels of PM2.5.
-The government-set safe threshold is 37.5µg/m³.
+The government-set safe threshold is 37.5 microgrammes per cubic metre of air (µg/m³).

-The highest level of PM2.5 recorded over the preceding 24 hours was 139.6 microgrammes per cubic metre of air in Saraburi province, with 100.7 in Bangkok.
+Smog shrouds different locations of Bangkok on Thursday.
+(Photos: Jetjaras Na Ranong)

 Twenty-five other provinces were at two-digit red levels of PM2.5, ranging from 77 to 99.2µg/m³.